Final Design Plans Now Available

 Storm water from Cleave Street drains into the Fall River.
 Another main goal of the project is to identify and enhance stormwater and drainage management and capacity in the area.
 The project may include green street design elements and non-traditional stormwater techniques such as bioretention, rain gardens, infiltration, grass swales or buffers, and proprietary devices to treat stormwater.
 The project may also include material recycling during construction.

 - Project Updates History

-A public meeting featuring conceptual design options was held on Thursday, August 25, at Town Hall.
+A public meeting featuring conceptual design options was held on Thursday, Aug.
+25, at Town Hall.
 A project overview was presented by staff from Kimley-Horn, the engineering consultant.
 Residents, business owners, property owners, and others interested in this project were encouraged to attend.
-Design concept that were discussed included a public plaza shared by all users (pedestrians, cyclists and motorists); one-way or two-way travel; sidewalks on one or both sides of the street; on-street or no on-street parking; and drainage improvements.
+An online survey was also made available Aug.
+17-29 to gather public comments on the designs.
+View the survey results:

 This project is on hold pending completion of the Town's Comprehensive Plan.
 This plan may revise the vision for the future of downtown Estes Park, including Cleave Street.